needle-mirror/com.unity.adaptiveperformance/Documentation~/samples-guide.md

 To use the Universal Render Pipeline Settings we ship with the samples you have to follow following steps:

-- Go to **Project Settings &gt; Graphics &gt; Scraiptable Render Pipeline Settings** and add the Universal Render Pipeline Asset from `Sample Environment/URP Settings/APSamplesHighQuality.asset`.
+- Go to **Project Settings &gt; Graphics &gt; Scriptable Render Pipeline Settings** and add the Universal Render Pipeline Asset from `Environment/URP Settings/APSamplesHighQuality.asset`.
-- Go to **Project Settings &gt; Quality &gt; Rendering** and add the Universal Render Pipeline Asset from `Sample Environment/URP Settings/APSamplesHighQuality.asset`.
+- Go to **Project Settings &gt; Quality &gt; Rendering** and add the Universal Render Pipeline Asset from `Environment/URP Settings/APSamplesHighQuality.asset`.
-- Convert the Assets from Unit built-in pipeline to Universal Render Pipeline.
+- Convert the Assets from Unity built-in pipeline to Universal Render Pipeline.
 Go to **Edit &gt; Render Pipeline &gt; Universal Render Pipeline &gt; Upgrade Project Materials to UniversalRP Materials** from Unity's main menu.